 Fauntleroy Way SW Boulevard Project

-The Seattle Department of Transportation (SDOT) has reached the 60% design milestone for the Fauntleroy Boulevard Project, between 35th Avenue SW and SW Alaska Street.
+The Seattle Department of Transportation (SDOT) has completed the 60% design milestone for the Fauntleroy Boulevard Project, between 35th Avenue SW and SW Alaska Street.

 The Fauntleroy Boulevard Project builds upon previous planning work done by the community.
 Discussions of improvements to Fauntleroy Way began in 1999, when the West Seattle Junction Hub Neighborhood Plan identified streetscape improvements in this area, and continued through the multi-year West Seattle Triangle planning process.
 The streetscape plan was formally adopted by SDOT and the Seattle Department of Planning and Development in 2012.
 In addition, the 2014 Bike Master Plan designated Fauntleroy Way SW for a protected bike lane.

 As part of the design process, SDOT is evaluating several potential improvements, including:

 Conceptual design on the Fauntleroy Boulevard Project began in 2011.
 In 2012, SDOT conducted public outreach to receive feedback on conceptual design alternatives.
 In 2013, the City Council approved funding for additional design work.
-A public open house was held in September 2014 to share information about the project design, and the project is currently at the 60% design stage.
+A public open house was held in September 2014 to share information about the project design, and the project has completed the 60% design stage.
 Further design is currently on-hold while funding for undergrounding of power and construction is identified.